FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 ## Clone the GitHub repository _(optional)_

 If you don't want to keep copying and pasting code from this article, you can clone this [GitHub repository](https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on) using the command below.
-You'd still have to copy files to their correct location though, as described in both this article and that repository.
+You'd still have to [configure the environment variables](#configuring-environment-variables) though.

 ```bash
 git clone https://github.com/FusionAuth/fusionauth-example-laravel-single-sign-on